Fee, anaesthetist, and booking information for patients having knee, foot and ankle surgery with Mr Parker.

 If you are a private patient and require knee, foot or ankle surgery with Mr Parker, the Practice Manager will be in touch with you after your consultation to arrange a mutually convenient date for your surgery.
 The hospital will then send you confirmation of your surgery date.
 Closer to the date of your surgery, depending on your past medical history, the hospital will be in touch with you to arrange either a face to face, or a telephone pre-assessment appointment.

 Self Pay - The Practice Manager can provide you with an estimate for the cost of your knee, foot or ankle surgery, but a formal up to date written quote will be provided to you by the hospital in advance.
 Any outstanding invoices to Mr Parker must be settled prior to booking any surgery.
 Fees for surgery are paid directly to the hospital prior to your surgery date.
 The package price consists of a hospital fee, a consultant fee and an anaesthetist fee.
 The package price is not inclusive of a follow-up consultation with Mr Parker unless stated in the quote.
+If you wish to include further follow-up consultations within the price of your package, this is available upon request.

 Private Medical Insurance - You will need to get authorisation from your insurance company for booking any knee, foot or ankle surgery or procedure.
 Your insurance company will also need the procedure code which will be provided to you by Mr Parker or the Practice Manager.
 Any outstanding excess must be settled prior to booking any surgery.
 Separate invoices will be sent to your insurer by the hospital fee, the consultant, and the anaesthetist (if applicable).
 Fees are charged to your insurance company in accordance with their current rates.